-The plan included several service buildings to support the operation of the property, complete with a Gate Lodge to accommodate the Estate's superintendent.
+The plan for Stan Hywet included several service buildings to support the operation of the property, including a house near the entrance to accommodate the Estate's superintendent.

 By 1923, this small, three-bedroom house would become the home of their eldest son Fred, his wife Henrietta, and their three children.
 It would eventually become the setting for a world-changing conversation.

 The Birthplace of Alcoholics Anonymous

 Henrietta Seiberling's involvement with the Oxford Group, a religious fellowship movement, confirmed her belief that ordinary people had the power to change their lives.
 On Mother's Day 1935, through mutual friendships, she brought together Mr. Bill Wilson and Dr. Bob Smith, both admitted alcoholics.
 Their discussion in the Gate Lodge resulted in identifying the principles that were to become the cornerstone of Alcoholics Anonymous.

 To commemorate this important meeting, the Gate Lodge now hosts a special exhibit celebrating and recounting this historic event.
 The legacy of the Gate Lodge is a never-ending source of inspiration for millions of people, including thousands who make a pilgrimage to Akron every June for Founders' Day.

 Plan a day -- or every day to enjoy the diversity of tours, exhibits and activities at Stan Hywet.
 We look forward to welcoming you this season.